-Composts can be used as a source of nutrition and/or soil amendment.
-More frequently composts are blended with conventional fertiliser sources to improve production.
-The large amount of variation that can occur in the manufacturing process means that it is very important to test your compost so you understand its composition and can budget the nutrition for yield outcomes.
-This is a common mistake.
+APAL can analyse your compost samples.
+Composts can be used as a source of nutrition and/or soil amendment and are typically combined with conventional fertiliser sources to improve production.
+However, considerable variations associated with the compost manufacturing process make testing particularly important to understand the composition of your compost.
+This will then enable you to budget the nutrition for yield outcomes.

 File size: 425 KBFile format: pdf

-Lime, Dolomite and Gypsum are analysed for Calcium, Magnesium and Sulfur content.
-For Gypsum, the % purity is then derived from the sulfur analysis.
-Lime and Dolomite also have a sieve analysis, so the report can include both Total Neutralising Value (TNV) and Effective Neutralising Value (ENV).
+With gypsum analysis, the percentage purity is then derived from the sulphur analysis.
+As lime and dolomite also have a sieve analysis, the report includes both Total Neutralising Value (TNV) and Effective Neutralising Value (ENV).

-The Apal report includes comments comparing the sample to the desired mineral content and test parameters for the various industry accepted grades for soil amendments.
+The APAL report includes comments comparing the sample with the desired mineral content and test parameters for the various industry accepted grades for soil amendments.